Learning Outcomes

 Statutory Rape

 Statutory rape involves sexual intercourse with a person under a statutorily specified age (the "age of consent").
+It exists to protect minors who are deemed legally incapable of consenting, even if they appear to agree.

 Elements (Statutory Rape)

-- Strict Liability Regarding Age: The most critical aspect for the MBE is that statutory rape is typically a strict liability crime concerning the victim's age.
-This means the defendant's knowledge or lack of knowledge regarding the victim's age is irrelevant.
-A reasonable mistake of fact about the victim's age is generally not a defense.
+The most critical aspect for the MBE is that statutory rape is typically a strict liability crime concerning the victim's age.
+The defendant’s belief about the victim’s age—reasonable or otherwise—is usually irrelevant.

 Defenses

-- Mistake of Fact Regarding Age: Due to the strict liability nature of the offense regarding age, a defendant's reasonable belief that the victim was of the age of consent is generally not a defense.
+Due to the strict liability nature of the offense regarding age, a defendant's reasonable belief that the victim was of the age of consent is generally not a defense. -

 David, age 22, met Chloe, age 15, online.
 Chloe told David she was 19 and showed him a fake ID confirming this age when they met in person.
 Believing her to be 19, David engaged in consensual sexual intercourse with Chloe.
 The age of consent in the jurisdiction is 17.
 David is charged with statutory rape.
 His defense is his reasonable mistake of fact based on Chloe's representations and the fake ID.